marcg-75/movie-center-backend/README.md

 ##How to refresh database

-Sometimes under development you might need to refresh database, for example, when database schema is updated in flyway by changing existing version file.
+Sometimes during development you might need to refresh database, for example, when database schema is updated in flyway by changing existing version file.

 - Stop application
 ```